-After selecting the input this channel is shown on the output display; which is defined in the first line of the 'Display Arrangement'.
+Use the checkbox 'Show Input', to have selected the inputs to be shown on the output display; which is defined in the first line of the 'Display Arrangement'.

 For each input channel an icon can be taken at any time.
 This icon is used in the 'Touch User Interface' and the 'Arrangement' tab to represent this input.
 To create such an icon go to the 'Channel Icon' tab in the 'Advanced' area.
-Chapter 3.4.4.7 Channel Icon
+Chapter 3.4.4.8 Data Masking

-If a keyboard and mouse is connected and USB port was assigned it is possible to move the cursor over the displayed input channel and double click to connect keyboard and mouse to this input.
+If a keyboard and mouse is connected and an USB port was assigned it is possible to move the cursor over the displayed input channel and double click to connect keyboard and mouse to this input.